 - Xfinity WiFi Hotspots are available.

-Who is Eligible for Comcast Low-income Cable Television?
+Who is Eligible for Comcast/Xfinity Cable TV for Low Income Families?

 Eligibility for a cable TV is identical to qualifying for a free government touchscreen phone.
 You can qualify in one of two ways: